 Proactive monitoring is a must when preparing for high traffic events.
 We suggest a five-step process for effective and improved performance monitoring:

-- Establish a baseline: A performance baseline is the expected performance of an application/service under certain conditions.
-With this information, we can determine –
+3. Establish a baseline: A performance baseline is the expected performance of an application/service under certain conditions.
+With this information, we can determine:

-- The expected performance will be when there is a surge in traffic.
+- Expected performance when there is a surge in traffic.

 - How a new version of the application/service is performing compared to a previous version.